dovh11/expense-tracker/README.md

 ### Description:
 - This web app helps people tracking all expenses manually on their own account.
 - I have implemented this web app almost from scratch and just by myself.
+- This is my first Computer Science project.

 ## Technology Used
 - Languages: Python, SQL, HTML, CSS.